nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 scope.cancel()
 ```

-### 🧵 Output Snapshot (Expected)
+Output:

 ```
 Task-1 started.
 Caught Exception: java.lang.RuntimeException
 ```

-### ✅ Explanation:
 - The inner coroutine throws an exception, but it's wrapped with an internal try-catch.
 - So, even though it’s a child coroutine, the exception is contained locally and does not propagate to the outer job or scope.
 - CoroutineExceptionHandler is not triggered because the exception was already handled.

-### 🧠 Core Insight
 - If a coroutine or any of its children handle exceptions imperatively using try-catch, those exceptions won’t propagate upward and will not be caught declaratively by a CoroutineExceptionHandler — unless the catch block rethrows the exception.

-## ❗ try-catch Around launch {} Won’t Catch Exceptions
+### 🟠 try-catch Around launch {} Won’t Catch Exceptions

-- ❌ Wrapping launch {} or CoroutineScope.launch {} inside a try-catch block does not catch coroutine exceptions.
+- Wrapping launch {} or CoroutineScope.launch {} inside a try-catch block does not catch coroutine exceptions.
-- ✅ Exceptions from coroutines are caught declaratively using CoroutineExceptionHandler, either:
+- Exceptions from coroutines are caught declaratively using CoroutineExceptionHandler, either:
 	- At the coroutine level (launch(handler) {}), or
 	- At the scope level (CoroutineScope(handler)).
 - If required to handle an exception imperatively, it needs to place the try-catch inside the coroutine block.

-### 🧪 Example 1: Scope has a CoroutineExceptionHandler
+### 🟠 Scope has a CoroutineExceptionHandler:

 ```
 val scope = CoroutineScope(